 As I was making containers yesterday I realized I'd never written a post about just that.
 What are some of the tips I've appropriated from others over the years, not only to make the potting process easy and fun, but to ensure the plants grow successfully?

 The Hortiholic loves to write about the many fun, positive aspects of horticulture.
 I like to share cool new plants or things I've learned over decades to help other gardeners become more successful.
 Every once in a while something comes along that isn't so much fun, but deserves attention.

 I offer my sincere apology to Mrs. Ogden, my eighth grade English teacher, for the above double negative.
 More simply put, I want to share some beautiful, cold-tolerant spring annuals that also bear the gift of fragrance.
 Who doesn't like two for one?
-Beware sniff-test shopping on a cold spring day and understand that you won't be getting an accurate scents (unforgivable, but I've no pun shame) of fragrance.

 While 65 degree winter temperatures in Chicago, day in, day out, are cause for jogger jubilation this weather is not doing most of our plants any favors.
 Our perennials, bulbs, shrubs and trees are being set up for a potential world of hurt.
 A notable exception is the lovely, naturally early-blooming witchhazel pictured above.

 We're finally on the "backside" of winter.
 For those of us not winging off to a tropical island between now and spring that's an important psychological milestone, just as it is for our houseplants.
 Even the word "houseplant" sounds winter-weary and less than exciting - kind of like "leftovers".